Section Image

 Downtown Knoxville is about 15 miles away, typically a 20-minute drive.
 The large city has major hospitals, shopping malls and a regular schedule of cultural events.
 The McGhee Tyson Airport is further west, about 25 miles from Mascot.
 Closer to home, the Eastbridge Business Park has several major employers, including Lifetime Products, a plastic manufacturer.

 The railroad running through Mascot is still active as a freight line, though passenger service stopped in the 1970s.
-“When I’m working at the library in the afternoon, we normally get one passing through every hour,” McGee says.
-“It will rattle the building.”
+McGee says that the train passes by about once an hour when he's working at the library in the afternoon.
+“It will rattle the building,” he says.

 Catherine Lashley